Keto Hot Pockets- Chicken and Broccoli Alfredo

 Start spicing the dough that you would chill for 30 minutes

 Roll the chilled dough out between two pieces of parchment paper.
-The dough should be about ¼ of an inch thick.

 Storage and Reheating Instructions